Medusas71/Cat-Memory-Game/README.md

 The features of this project will include:

-* The ability to find two matching cat images
+* The ability to:
-* The ability to improve concentration skills
+  * find two matching cat images
-* The ability to improve focus skills
+  * improve concentration skills
-* The ability to improve attention to detail
+  * improve focus skills
-* The ability to read clear instructions on how to play the game
+  * improve attention to detail
-* The ability to increase the level of difficulty to improve brain functionality
+  * read clear instructions on how to play the game
-* The ability to exit the game at any time
+  * increase the level of difficulty to improve brain functionality
-* The ability to replay the level that I just played
+  * exit the game at any time
-* The ability for all the cards to be shuffled when replaying the same level
+  * be able to restart the level
-* The ability to see a cat when flipping a card
+  * see a cat image when flipping a card
-* The ability to keep the matching cards flipped
+  * keep the matching cards flipped
-* The ability to click a particular card again if the cards do not match
+  * click a particular card again if the cards do not match

 <a id="structure"></a>
 ### 3. Structure